cylc/cylc-admin/docs/proposal-new-output-syntax.md

 to ensure that at least one of the alternate paths gets taken.
 However, that is not an ideal way to alert users to a problem:
 - the need to use an artificial dependency won't be obvious to users
-- an satisfied prerequisite can't be definitively identified as an error until/unless the workflow stalls
+- an unsatisfied prerequisite can't be definitively identified as an error until/unless the workflow stalls
 - and it is an indirect indicator: it does not highlight the actual task that caused the problem

-An incomplete task is a direct and instant indicator.
+An incomplete task is a direct and immediate indicator.
 So maybe we can allow users to say exactly when a task can be considered complete:

 ```